 Millbrook Days are celebrated on the first full weekend in October at Millbrook Village in the Delaware Water Gap National Recreation Area, 12 mi north of Rt 80 at Old Mine Road and Rt 602.
 Admission is free.

-For information on this and other events at the Village, contact the Millbrook Village Society.
+For information on this and other events at the Village, check the Millbrook Village Society Facebook page.

 If you like New Jersey history and anything about the Delaware River, you'll love Frank Dale's book, Delaware Diary.